user-grinch/Cheat-Menu/README.md

 Cheat menu for Grand Theft Auto SanAndreas which allows a large set of modifications/cheats to be applied enabling a much more easier & amusing gameplay.

 Get stable binaries from [here](https://github.com/user-grinch/Cheat-Menu/releases).
-Alpha binaries are available at the discord server.
+Beta binaries are available at the discord server.

 A portuguese translation of the menu is [here](https://github.com/Dowglass/Cheat-Menu)